CartoDB/mobile-sdk/doc/custom_offline_data.md

 ### MBTiles

 MBTiles is a file format for storing tilesets.
-It’s designed so that you can package the potentially thousands of files that make up a tileset and move them around, eventually uploading to Mapbox or using in a web or mobile application.
+It is designed so that you can package thousands of files that make up a tileset and move them around; eventually uploading to [Mapbox](https://www.mapbox.com/help/define-mbtiles/) or to use in a web or mobile application.
 MBTiles is an open specification and is based on the SQLite database.
 MBTiles can contain raster or vector tilesets.
-[MapBox](https://www.mapbox.com/help/define-mbtiles/)

-The following is an example of how you can load mbiles from bundled assets and render it on the map:
+The following example displays how you can load MBtiles from bundled assets and render it on the map:

 <div class="js-TabPanes">
   <ul class="Tabs">